JiaqingLiuAllen/jiaqingliuallen.github.io/content/project/10-cheerup/index.md

 A key feature was made in how music playback is handled post-emotion detection.
 Now, once an emotion is identified and a corresponding playlist starts, the music continues for five minutes.
 This approach effectively avoids the instability of changing music with every emotional shift.
 Instead, it provides a stable and soothing auditory experience by maintaining a consistent playlist for a set duration.

-You can click the following picture to see the demo on YouTube! 😃 [![Demo](https://img.youtube.com/vi/XFz4RYfaeB8/0.jpg)](https://www.youtube.com/watch?v=XFz4RYfaeB8)
+You can click the following picture to see the **demo video** on YouTube! 😃 [![Demo](https://img.youtube.com/vi/XFz4RYfaeB8/0.jpg)](https://www.youtube.com/watch?v=XFz4RYfaeB8)

-I am currently designing a GUI to make this project more accessible and user-friendly for users without relevant technical knowledge.
+I am currently designing a GUI to make this project more accessible and user-friendly for users without previous technical knowledge in this field.

 References:
 [1] https://www.kaggle.com/datasets/msambare/fer2013
 [2] https://circuitdigest.com/microcontroller-projects/raspberry-pi-based-emotion-recognition-using-opencv-tensorflow-and-keras
 [3] https://spotipy.readthedocs.io/en/2.22.1/